CPScript/Tiny-Debugger/README.md

 ### This is a tiny debugger that reads ELF headers and implements software breakpoints using `ptrace`.
-The debugger provides:

 **Core Capabilities:**
 - ELF64 header parsing with program/section header analysis